 Though no longer in office, Bolsonaro’s political influence remains strong, despite facing multiple legal challenges.
 He has been indicted twice since leaving the presidency in 2022, most recently for alleged money laundering related to undeclared diamonds from Saudi Arabia.
 He also remains under investigation by de Moraes for potential involvement in the January 8 riot, raising questions about his role in inciting the violence.

-The Stakes for Brazil’s Political Future
+The stakes for Brazil’s political future

 The rally marks an important moment for Bolsonaro as he tests his ability to mobilize his base in the lead-up to the October municipal elections.
 Even though he is barred from running for office, his supporters hope to leverage their influence in local elections to maintain a strong far-right presence in Brazilian politics.